 Just like everything else, you have good apples and bad.
-Buyers tend to get glazed-over eyes during the home-buying process because there is so much to think about – and it is a massive change in their life.
+Buyers tend to get glazed-over eyes during the home buying process because there is so much to think about, and it is a massive change in their lives.
 As a result, when it comes to inspectors it is easy to just have a “whatever” attitude, especially if it is not a requirement.
 Let us encourage you to not gloss over this very important step.
 Think of a GOOD home inspector as your best friend.
 If they don’t find much, you have peace of mind.
 If they find something, then you can take care of it on the front end and negotiate terms.

-- Research, research, research!
-It is easy to find reviews of local inspectors on Yelp, Thumbtack, Home Advisor, Angie’s List, and my favorite – Facebook (there is A LOT of great information on Facebook).
+1. Research, research, research!
+It is easy to find reviews of local inspectors on Yelp, Thumbtack, Home Advisor, Angie’s List, and my favorite: Facebook (there is A LOT of great information on Facebook).
 These days, word travels fast so be on the lookout for client reviews.

-- Bonded and Insured.
-This is a deal-breaker if they are not insured.
+2. Bonded and Insured.
+No insurance is a deal breaker.
 You are putting yourselves at risk if they are not bonded and insured and something should happen during the inspection.

-- Ask your Real Estate Agent for references, BUT…..don’t go on the FIRST reference you get.
-Go back and do #1, research.
+3. Ask your Real Estate Agent for references, BUT…..don’t go blindly go with the FIRST referral you get.
+Go back and do your research.
 Agents have their favorite inspectors and that is awesome.
 Just make sure they are GOOD inspectors and not a family friend or kickback type relationship.

-- Find a SINGLE-MINDED inspector.
-What I mean is: steer clear of an inspector who happens to also be a home repair guy.
+4. Find a SINGLE-MINDED inspector.
+Steer clear of an inspector who happens to also be a home repair guy.
 He or she may be a good inspector but they also may be generating business for themselves.
 Avoid any conflict of interest.
 (Besides, someone who is focused on doing one thing well….well, does that ONE thing WELL. 😄)